 What Influences Options Pricing

 What influences the price of an option can either benefit or hurt traders based on what positions they’ve taken.
 The option Greeks are a major component of what influences the price of an option.
-Named after Greek letters, they consist of delta, gamma, vega, and theta.
-They are a set of risk measures that tell you the following:
+Named after Greek letters, delta, gamma, vega, and theta, are a set of risk measures that tell you the following:

 - Delta: The impact of an underlying asset’s change of price.